Google Trends API for AI agents

 get_trends

-Retrieve raw 5-year weekly Google Search volume for any keyword as structured JSON - the programmatic alternative to scraping the Google Trends website.
+Retrieve about 5 years of weekly Google Search volume for any keyword as structured JSON.
+This is the programmatic stand-in for scraping the Google Trends website.

 get_trends(keyword='model context protocol', source='google search', data_mode='weekly')